asd-xiv/m/README.md

 > Functional library for Javascript.

-Started writing this library as a way to learn functional programming.
-It changes a lot and not yet complete.
+Changes a lot and not yet complete.
 Use [Ramda](https://github.com/ramda/ramda) to be safe.

 ---